ttphan/PatternRecognition/README.md

       <li>for each representation, the optimal classifier and its type, i.e. parametric (nmc, ldc, qdc, fisherc, loglc), non-parametric (knnc, parzenc) or advanced (neural networks, support vector classifiers, one-class classifiers, combining classifiers);</li>
       <li>the estimated performance of the optimal classifier on novel data.</li>
     </ul>
-<li>2. a test of your system on a set of benchmark data withheld from you by the client (see below).
+<li>a test of your system on a set of benchmark data withheld from you by the client (see below).
 For Scenario 1, your system should have lower than 5% test error; for Scenario 2, your target is 25% test error.</li>
 </ul>

 Note that each choice is expected to be backed up by either evidence or solid reasoning.